 Each implementation will differ in details, but share the general design ideas)

-#3 Updated by Gianluca Petrillo almost 4 years ago
+#3 Updated by Gianluca Petrillo about 4 years ago

 - Estimated time set to 60.00 h

 - % Done changed from 0 to 10